kvgc153/WebResearcherJS/README.md

 Try out the extension by downloading from the Firefox add-on page: https://addons.mozilla.org/en-US/firefox/addon/webresearcherjs/

-### Features
+#### Video demo

+https://youtu.be/ON_1rjPh_Ak.

+### How to use extension?
 Enable the extension on any webpage by opening the context menu (Right-mouse-click) and pressing 'Start WebResearcherJS'.

-- Note taking.
-- Export notes to as Text, HTML or JSON.

-### Video demo of features

-https://youtu.be/ON_1rjPh_Ak.

-### Usage
 <img width="100%" src="demo.gif">

 Select some text on the webpage (this acts as an anchor) and press Ctrl+1.
 This will create a note near the selected text.
 Hold down the shift key and drag the note across the webpage.